ElliotSanchez/SwiftCardStack/README.md

 ```

 ## Author

-zhouhao27, zhou.hao.27@gmail.com
+elliotsanchez, based on WOWCardStackView by zhouhao27

 ## License

-WOWCardStackView is available under the MIT license.
+CardStack is available under the MIT license.
 See the LICENSE file for more info.